sztaki-hu/ProSeqqo/Documentation/TaskDefinition.md

 #### IdlePenalty

-This value added to the costs if the following positions/motions are not in contact, and the tool path or motion has to be interrupted.
+This value-added to the costs if the following positions/motions are not in contact, and the tool path or motion must be interrupted.

 |   Type    | Rule   |
 | --------- | ------ |